Mario Giaccone: The sportsman

-An eclectic runner, he has always achieved excellent results on all terrains.
-Initially, he was solely a climber, but later he also became a strong rouleur, very fast.
+A runner, he did well on multiple terrains.
+Initially, he was solely a climber, but later he also became a rouleur.

 In a 2014 interview he said he had always been in love with cycling, almost obsessed, to the point of training at 3 in the morning, pedaling on the roads of Lake Maggiore where trucks passed, which he followed because they lit up the path.
 More precisely, his training included waking up at 3 am twice a week, while on the remaining days of relaxation training he got up at dawn.
 The activity then continued until 8 am.
 Remembering all this, he is convinced that only those who have practiced cycling can understand the life of a runner.

-He has always faced races in a combative and reckless way, suffering numerous falls and fractures.
+Due to his reckless approach to races, he has suffered from numerous falls and fractures.

 Several journalists of the national press dedicated articles to him: Gino Sala (l'Unità) described him as combative and aggressive; Nino Rota (La Gazzetta dello Sport) attributed to him a discreet personality that attracted the antipathy of numerous opponents during the race, together with notable cunning and intelligence; Gino Ardemagni (Tuttosport) confirmed the impression of cunning and shrewdness.

 In his early days, he raced impetuously, driven above all by instinct and an impulsive temperament, going all-in every time and often reaching the finish line completely exhausted.
 Over time, however, he adopted a more calculated approach to racing: having established himself as a top rider and consequently being more closely marked, he was forced to adapt and begin planning both his race strategy and energy expenditure more carefully.

 Regarding doping he expressed a clear opinion: those who use it deserve a lifetime ban.